Best Practices for Measuring Customer Satisfaction

 NPS® surveys allow businesses to efficiently measure customer satisfaction by revealing insight into customer loyalty.

-NPS surveys only require one question to be presented to respondents: “How likely are you to recommend XX to a friend or colleague?”
+NPS surveys ask respondents just one question: “How likely are you to recommend XX to a friend or colleague?”

 Respondents then arrange their answers on an 11-point continuum ranging from “Not at All Likely” to “Very Likely,”